10K Run Training: 10 Threshold Sessions

-The 10K requires a combination of speed, endurance, and pacing discipline.
-Threshold training, also known as lactate threshold training, helps you run faster for longer by improving your body’s ability to clear lactate efficiently.
-This makes race pace feel more controlled and sustainable!
+The 10K race distance requires a well-balanced combination of speed, endurance, and pacing discipline to be successful.
+Threshold training, often referred to as lactate threshold training, plays a crucial role in this process as it assists you in running faster for longer periods by significantly improving your body’s ability to clear lactate more efficiently.
+This enhancement in your physiological capabilities makes maintaining your race pace feel much more controlled and sustainable, allowing for greater performance on race day!

 A steady threshold run improves aerobic endurance and pacing control, helping you hold race pace more comfortably.